“Bucket list” — a list of the things we want to do before we kick the bucket.

 I’ve been awed by Sequoia Trees in California

-I’ve wondered at the sight of Death Valley, California
+I’ve wondered at the sights of Death Valley, California

 I’ve been to Yellowstone National Park, USA